-Our programmes are strategically designed to test 'what works' and are informed by our research.
-We plan programmes with local partners in countries where the need is greatest; seeking to learn and iterate our thinking before we share it through our teaching and advocacy.
+Our programmes, informed by research, are strategically designed to test 'what works'.
+Alongside local partners in countries where the need is greatest we learn and refine our thinking, before sharing it through our teaching and advocacy.

 As part of the AT2030 programme, the GDI Hub will support Motivation in testing their new wheelchair provision system in Kenya to evaluate the quality of the new designs and understand how distributed manufacturing through 3D printing could augment current wheelchair service provision models.